House of Assembly - Fifty-Fifth Parliament, First Session (55-1)

 Mr TEAGUE: The question is then to the number of parties that are on any recipient list for those communications.
 How many are there?

 The Hon.
 S.E.
 CLOSE: There are 6,000 or 7,000 businesses that are subscribers to SafeWork SA already, so they will be getting the information.
-Of course anyone who goes onto the website will be able to get the information, but the advisory group has got Business SA, the Master Builders, Australian Institute of Health & Safety, the Motor Trade Association and the Ai Group on it, and they will be distributing to all the businesses associated with those peak bodies.
+Anyone who goes onto the website will be able to get the information, but the advisory group has got Business SA, the Master Builders, Australian Institute of Health & Safety, the Motor Trade Association and the Ai Group on it, and they will be distributing to all the businesses associated with those peak bodies.

 Clause passed.